AzureDevOps3/duffney.github.io/_drafts/2020-03-12-usingANSIescapeSequencesPowerShell.md

 # Basic Foreground & Background Colors

 The original specifications of ANSI only had 8 colors that could be used to set the foreground and background colors.
-The SGR (“Select Graphics Rendition”) parameters 30-37 selected the foreground color, while 40-47 selected the background.
+The SGR ("Select Graphics Rendition") parameters 30-37 selected the foreground color, while 40-47 selected the background.
 You can use these color sequences with the `m` SGR function to modify the foreground and background colors of the text.
 Remember to reset your sequences.

 |Color|Foreground Code|Background Code|
 |---|---|---|